-If you're following the South Beach Diet lifestyle, you're most likely shopping for lots of fresh, nutritious foods.
+If you're following the South Beach Diet lifestyle, you're most likely shopping for a wide variety of fresh, nutritious foods.
 To help streamline your visits to the grocery store, take along a shopping list of items you need to prepare your meals for the week.
 Having this list in hand will help keep you on track with your healthy shopping efforts.

 For more specific information on navigating the grocery store, check out our handy tips below.
 (Unless noted, you can enjoy the following items on every Phase of the South Beach Diet.)

 Produce.
-Load your cart with a variety of fresh,
+Load your cart with a wide variety of fresh,

-nutrient-dense, fiber-rich vegetables like bell peppers, spinach, zucchini, broccoli, tomatoes,
+nutrient-dense, fiber-rich vegetables like bell peppers, spinach, zucchini,

-and carrots (Phase 2).
+broccoli, tomatoes, and carrots (Phase 2).
 Beginning on Phase 2, stock up on

-fresh fruits too, including apples, pears, oranges, tangerines, clementines, cantaloupe, and
+fresh fruits too, including berries, apples, pears, oranges, tangerines,

 Dairy.
 There are many healthy items to choose from in the dairy

 aisle.
-For instance, part-skim ricotta cheese and other reduced-fat cheeses are
+For instance, part-skim ricotta cheese and other reduced-fat cheeses (in

-considered excellent lean protein choices on the South Beach Diet.
-Low-fat and
+moderation) are considered excellent lean protein choices on the South Beach

-include eye of round, ground beef (sirloin, lean, and extra-lean), tenderloin,
+eye of round, ground beef (sirloin, lean, and extra-lean), tenderloin, top

-top loin, and top round.
-As far as poultry goes, always choose turkey and
+loin, and top round, for example.
+As far as poultry goes, always choose chicken

-high levels of methylmercury, including shark, swordfish, king mackerel, and
+fish that contain high levels of methylmercury, including shark, swordfish,

 Foods.
 The frozen foods aisle offers